VMC on AWS

 Horizon can be deployed on VMware Cloud on AWS for different scenarios.
 You could have the same reasons like before – data center expansion or to have a disaster recovery site in the cloud.
 But the most reason why a customer goes for Horizon on VMC on AWS is flexibility combined with application locality.

-We have customers who were operating an on-premises infrastructure for years and suddenly they are open to a cloud infrastructure.
+There are customers who were operating an on-premises infrastructure for years and suddenly they are open to a cloud infrastructure.
 Because the SDDC stack in the cloud is the same like in the private cloud the migration can be done very easily.
 You can even use the same management tools like before.